iganna/pannagram/README.md

 ### Alternative: Setting Up the Environment Without Explicit Versions

-Use this option if you prefer an environment where package versions are not explicitly specified, and packages are installed with the latest compatible versions available:
+If you want to resolve package dependencies by yourself use `pannagram_min.yml` where only direct dependencies are specified with no explicit versions.
+Packages will be thus installed with the latest compatible versions available:

 **Linux and macOS (Intel)**